p4trykJ/jest-scss-export-transform/README.md

 Jest transformer for [.scss files](https://sass-lang.com/).

-Enables properly parsing of SCSS's :export statements in Jest tests.
+Allows the :export SCSS statement to be correctly parsed in the Jest tests.

 ## Install